RizviIqbal/StudyBuddy-App/README.md

 # 📚 StudyBuddy

 A sleek, feature-rich web app designed to supercharge students' productivity, collaboration, and focus.
-Whether you're tracking your study time, chatting with peers, or testing your typing speed — StudyBuddy has it all in one premium experience.
+Whether you're finding accurate study partners, tracking your study time, chatting with peers, or testing your typing speed — StudyBuddy has it all in one premium experience.

 ---